Endesha Ida Mae Holland: Education

 In 1979 Holland earned a bachelor's degree in African-American studies from the University of Minnesota, followed by a master's degree in American Studies in 1984 and a PhD. in American studies in 1986.

 In 1981 she was awarded the $1,000 National Lorraine Hansberry Award for the second-best play of 1981.
 In 1983, she took Endesha as her first name in order to honor her African heritage.
 She taught at the State University of New York, Buffalo from 1985 to 1993.
 She was a professor of theater at the University of Southern California, retiring in 2003.
 She died at a nursing home in Santa Monica, California, from complications of ataxia.

 Arts

 She was the author of six plays, and was most famous for writing From the Mississippi Delta, which was performed by the Negro Ensemble Company at the Goodman Theater in Chicago and at the Young Vic in London.
 She also wrote a memoir of the same name, published by Simon & Schuster in 1997.

 A 1998 short documentary, Dr. Endesha Ida Mae Holland, was made about her.
 She was interviewed as part of the 1994 feature documentary film Freedom on My Mind.

 Family life

 Holland was married three times; each union ended in divorce.
+Holland has one child, Cedric Holland.